-As the Vice President of Recruitment, Cameron is responsible for leading the charge for Fall and Spring recruitment.
+As the Vice President of Recruitment, Austin is responsible for leading the charge for Fall and Spring recruitment.
 He is the head of the recruitment committee and makes sure we are getting the most balanced men for KY Beta.
 The vice president of recruitment drives the quantity and quality of a chapter’s membership.
 By successfully recruiting the best men on campus, he ensures a great fraternity experience for his brothers and the long-term success of his chapter

-As the vice president of communications, Austin is the chapter’s information officer, lead storyteller, and the primary protector of the chapter’s brand as well as the Grand Chapter’s brand.
+As the vice president of communications, Ian is the chapter’s information officer, lead storyteller, and the primary protector of the chapter’s brand as well as the Grand Chapter’s brand.
 By wielding tools like chapter sites and social media, this position can help shape perception of the chapter and put its brand in a position to thrive on campus.

-As chaplain, Alex is is bestowed with the care and guard of the Fraternity’s Ritual.
+As chaplain, Marcus is bestowed with the care and guard of the Fraternity’s Ritual.
 He also leads the judicial branch of the chapter.
 In doing so, he is responsible for holding all members accountable to the principles of Virtue, Diligence and Brotherly Love, as well as the other standards of membership.
 Additionally, the chaplain plays a key role in recognizing and reinforcing the positive behaviors and actions of his brothers.

-As the vice president of services, Greg is responsible for planning and executing one philanthropic event during each semester of his term.
+As the vice president of services, Jake is responsible for planning and executing one philanthropic event during each semester of his term.
 The vice president of services shows us that our experience in SigEp is bigger than ourselves and this chapter - through service activities we help the lives of others and instill hope in everyone around.
 As a chapter, we are very involved in other fraternity and sorority philanthropies and fundraisers.